1992-1996 LT1 Oil Filter High Efficiency Mobil 1

 Don't short change the benefits of synthetic oil by using a conventional oil filter.
 Use the Mobil 1 Oil Filter, specifically designed for synthetic oils.
 This filter is nearly 3 times stronger than conventional filters and will withstand up to 5 times normal oil system operation pressure.
 The Mobil 1 Oil Filter traps virtually all particles in your oil.
 Can also be used with conventional oils.

-Also known under these part numbers:
+Also known under these part numbers: (For reference only)

 Back to top